John Wayne Airport Organizational Chart

 The Airport Director of John Wayne Airport develops Airport policy and administers all activities associated with the operation of a medium hub commercial airport.
 The Airport Director has direct responsibilities for five Airport divisions which include: Business Development, Facilities, Finance & Administration, Operations and Public Affairs.
 He oversees the Airport staff and the Airport budget.

-Mr. Rondinella is the Airport Director for John Wayne Airport.
+Barry Rondinella is the Airport Director for John Wayne Airport.
 Prior to joining John Wayne Airport, he served as Los Angeles World Airports' director of operations.
-He previously served as deputy director for operations at Sacramento Airport and as airport director for Stockton Metropolitan Airport and the Santa
+He previously served as deputy director for operations at Sacramento Airport and as airport director for Stockton Metropolitan Airport and the Santa Maria Public Airport.

-A licensed commercial pilot, Rondinella is an Accredited Airport Executive and a U.S. Air Force veteran.
+A licensed commercial pilot, Barry Rondinella is an Accredited Airport Executive and a U.S. Air Force veteran.

 The Assistant Airport Director of John Wayne Airport assists the Airport Director developing Airport policy and administering all activities associated with the operation of a medium hub commercial airport.
 This includes the oversight of the five Airport Divisions, Human Resources, and Quality Assurance & Compliance, as well as the Airport budget.
 The Assistant Airport Director acts as the Airport Director in his absence.

-Mr. Ralph Sanchez, Deputy Airport Director, Business Development
+Mr. David Pfeiffer, Deputy Airport Director, Business Development

 The Deputy Airport Director (DAD), Business